William Howitt: Biography

+In England

 Howitt was born in Heanor, Derbyshire.
 His parents were Quakers, and he was educated at the Friends public school at Ackworth, Yorkshire.
 His younger brothers were Richard and Godfrey whom he helped tutor.
-In 1814, he published a poem on the Influence of Nature and Poetry on National Spirit.
+In 1814, William Howitt published a poem on the Influence of Nature and Poetry on National Spirit.
 In 1821, he married Mary Botham, who, like himself, was a Quaker and a poet.
 William and Mary Howitt collaborated throughout a long literary career; the first of their joint productions was The Forest Minstrels and other Poems (1821).

 In 1831, William Howitt produced a work that naturally resulted from his habits of observation and his genuine love of nature.
 It was a history of the changes in the face of the outside world in the different months of the year, and was entitled The Book of the Seasons, or the Calendar of Nature (1831).
 His Popular History of Priestcraft (1833) won him the favour of active Liberals and the office of alderman in Nottingham, where the Howitts had made their home.

 They moved to Esher in 1837 and became friends with Elizabeth Gaskell and her husband.
 In 1838, the publication of his Colonization and Christianity, which was later quoted approvingly by Karl Marx in Capital, Volume I, marked a significant moment.
 In 1840, they went to Heidelberg, primarily for the education of their children, and remained in Germany for two years.
 In 1841, William Howitt, using the pseudonym Dr Cornelius, produced The Student Life of Germany, the first of a series of works on German social life and institutions.
 Mary Howitt devoted herself to Scandinavian literature, and between 1842 and 1863 she translated the novels of Frederika Bremer and many of the stories of Hans Christian Andersen.

 In 1847 Howitt published the 'Homes and Haunts of the most Eminent British Poets' with the publisher Richard Bently.
 The Preface to the Second Edition dated 1847, and referring to careful revision of the work is included in the third edition, published by George Routledge & Sons in 1877, suggesting there were either two editions in 1847, or the first edition was earlier.
 With her husband Mary wrote, in 1852, The Literature and Romance of Northern Europe.

+In Australia

-In September 1852 William Howitt, with two of his sons, arrived in Melbourne Australia where he visited his youngest brother and visited the newly discovered goldfields.
+In September 1852, Howitt, with two of his sons, arrived in Melbourne, in colonial Australia, where he visited his youngest brother and visited the newly discovered goldfields.
 The results of two years in the colony were A Boy's Adventures in the Wilds of Australia (1854), Land, Labour and Gold; or, Two Years in Victoria (1855) and Tallangetta, the Squatter's Home (1857).
-His eldest son Alfred William Howitt remained in Australia as an anthropologist, explorer and naturalist.
-He was known for leading the Victorian Relief Expedition, which set out to establish the fate of the ill-fated Burke and Wills expedition.
+His eldest son, Alfred William, remained in Australia as an anthropologist, explorer and naturalist and was known for leading the Victorian Relief Expedition, which set out to establish the fate of the ill-fated expedition by Burke and Wills.